-- 5.1 A cost allocation test shall be carried out comparing expected revenues and cost drivers of domestic and cross-border points to provide an indication of the cost reflectivity of the cost allocation methodology being used. - 5.2 The NRA, or the relevant TSO, shall be responsible for correctly calculating and publishing the results of the test. - 5.3 The test should be carried out after the application of the chosen cost allocation methodology and after the application of secondary adjustments, if any.
+5.1 A cost allocation test shall be carried out comparing expected revenues and cost drivers of domestic and cross-border points to provide an indication of the cost reflectivity of the cost allocation methodology being used.

+- 5.2 The NRA, or the relevant TSO, shall be responsible for correctly calculating and publishing the results of the test in the official language(s) of the Member States and in English. - 5.3 The test should be carried out after the application of the chosen cost allocation methodology and after the application of secondary adjustments, if any.
 The test should also be carried out on the counterfactual cost allocation methodology, if any. - 5.4 The test shall be based on physical cost drivers such as distance and capacity, where these cost drivers are taken into account.
 If multiple cost drivers are identified, the relative importance of the cost drivers shall be explained. - 5.5 The assumptions used in connection to the cost drivers and the cost allocation shall be explained. - 5.6 The test shall consist of two ratios, as set out below: